Washington denies Iran state media report saying prisoner swap agreed

 A British Foreign Office official played down that report.

-Iran and world powers are holding talks to revive the 2015 nuclear accord that Washington abandoned three years ago.
+Iran and world powers are holding talks to revive the 2015 nuclear accord that Washington abandoned three years ago and reimposed sanctions on Tehran.

 Iranian officials told Reuters last month that an interim deal could be a way to gain time for a lasting settlement that involved unfreezing Iranian funds blocked under U.S. sanctions.